asolove/asolove.github.io/_posts/2016-04-13-modeling-with-adts.markdown

 (Inspired by reading [Julia Evans’ blog](http://jvns.ca) for the past few months, I’m going to try posting about the things I don’t know very well and my own attempts to learn more about them.)

-Two things I don’t know a lot about are: distributed systems and static typing.
-So needless to say my current work project involves both and there’s been some learning curve.
-Today I want to talk about one small corner of that work, modeling messy business data with ADTs, and the mechanics of how Flow can make it cleaner.
+Today I want to talk about a data modeling problem where I often disliked the solution I used in ORM-based web apps, and how I'm representing that data using ADTs checked by Flow in a way that seems to work better.

 ## The bag-of-attributes problem

-Most of the systems I’ve built have had a single database as the source of truth, with object-oriented models to provide a nice interface and guarantee invariants, and an ORM sitting between them.
-While this approach has its downsides (one specific example shortly), there’s a good body of practice about how to model different types of problems and do specific technical things like validation, data migration, and optimization.

-But now I’m working on a system with several sources of data, several running applications, and aspirations to have more of both.
-And I’m trying to build some shared logic that can work across environments or with different sources of data.
-This is new and scary territory to me and I’ve made a bunch of mistakes.

-The first bit of logic I had to write suffered from an antipattern most ORM users will be familiar with: the big bag of attributes problem.
+I recently had to write some logic that suffered from an antipattern most ORM users will be familiar with: the big bag of attributes problem.
 You can tell you have this antipattern when a table has many nullable attributes, but some of them are related to others in ways the schema can’t express.
-Like: all of these are nullable, but exactly one of them must be populated, or if this one is populated, this one also has to be.
+Like: all of these are nullable, but exactly one of them must be populated.
+Or if this one is populated, this one also has to be.
+Factories and validations can help with this, but at the end of the day I usually ended up with a model with a bunch of attributes, a bunch of random `is_case_a?` helper methods, and one big ugly handler.

 Here’s a simple example of a schema with this issue.
 Imagine we’re a book shop and we need to store enough data to know how much to charge someone for a book.
 We have a big bag of attributes related to pricing in the books table: